biyunwu/frontend-nanodegree-feedreader/README.md

 ## Introduction

-This project is to test the integrity of Feed Reader web app.
+This project is to test the integrity of the Feed Reader web app.
 The test code is implemented thourgh [Jasmine](https://jasmine.github.io).
 The main function of the web app is to retreive feeding contents asyncronously according to users' preferences through Google API.

 ## Test Specs